Sadaaaaa/shop/README.md

 ## Overview

-SHOP APP is a robust application for managing purchases efficiently.
+SHOP APP is a reactive application for managing purchases efficiently.
 It offers flexible deployment options using either Docker or Maven to suit your development and production needs.

 ## Requirements